A pair of seven-figure listings for a local developer and a state delegate have come by way of the same real estate agent.

 The dining room includes a fireplace and grand piano bay, and the renovated owner’s suite includes dual vanities and closets.
 The lower level includes a kitchenette, studio with fireplace and flex space.

-Willett and wife Lydia Pulley bought the house in a multiparcel sale in 2002 for $1 million, property records show.
+The house is owned by Rodney Willett and wife Lydia Pulley, who bought the house in a multiparcel sale in 2002 for $1 million, property records show.
 Henrico assessed the property this year at $1.3 million.

 Willet represents Virginia’s 73rd District in the House of Delegates and is vice president of community engagement at consulting firm Merakata Inc. He was formerly a vice president with Impact Makers for 10 years until 2020.